larrybotha/everything/learning/quant-connect/QCAlgorithm.SetHoldings.md

 - liquidates all holdings and cancels any open orders for a given symbol
 - used in tandem with [[QCAlgorithm.Liquidate]]
+- placing long or [[short trade]]s is done by specifying a positive or negative amount

+  e.g. `SetHoldings("SPY", 1)` - allocate 100% of the portfolio to SPY

+  `SetHoldings("SPY", -1)` - go short 100% of the portfolio on SPY

 ## links and resources